HCPL is where you can make things happen!

-Makers who wish to use one of the library vinyl cutters must attend a free orientation class (check the Events Calendar for dates and times) and earn a “Vinyl Cutter Badge” created on HCPL’s Maker Central site for the vinyl cutter you wish to use.
+Makers who wish to use one of the library vinyl cutters must attend a free orientation class (check the Events Calendar for dates and times) and earn a “Vinyl Cutter Badge” created in HCPL’s Maker Central Challenge via Beanstack.
 The orientation class covers the basic operation of vinyl cutters, the tools, and techniques to create the artwork files and HCPL’s Vinyl Cutter Policy.
-After earning the badge, patrons may reserve time on that vinyl cutter.
+After earning the badge, makers may reserve time to work on a project using a vinyl cutter.

-Use of the vinyl cutter is free, but you must supply the materials to be cut, transfer tape and application material
+Use of the vinyl cutter is free, but makers must supply the materials to be cut, transfer tape and application material.

 For detailed information on vinyl cutting at the library, click here.